rkuma183/wilsonmar.github.io/_posts/2018-04-09-mac-diskspace.md

 ## Why?

-Disk space is expensive.
-If you can live with a 256 GB drive vs. a 500 GB drive, you save hundreds of dollars.
+If you have a way to live comfortably with a 256 GB drive vs. a 500 GB drive on your Mac, you save several hundred dollars.

+A 4TB USB external mechanical hard disk costs less than $100 at Costco.

 The more files on your laptop, the more you stand to lose and the longer it takes to restore your laptop when you (inevitably) have to recover it.